 - Qsymia is a C-IV controlled substances approved for use in adults.

 In 2020, the FDA requested the withdrawal of Belviq and Belviq XR (lorcaserin) from the US market due to an increased risk of cancer.

 - Based on studies involving 12,000 people tracked for more than five years, the data showed that 7.1% of those taking a "dummy" placebo developed cancer, but that number rose to 7.7% among those taking Belviq.

 - Cancer types included: pancreatic, colorectal and lung cancer.

 How Does Qsymia Work?

-- Those who are overweight (BMI of at least 27) and also have at least one weight-related condition, such as type 2 diabetes, high blood pressure, or high cholesterol.
+- Those who are overweight (BMI of at least 27 kg/m2) and also have at least one weight-related condition, such as type 2 diabetes, high blood pressure, or high cholesterol.

 Important Facts About Qsymia

 Do not use Qsymia if you have glaucoma, thyroid disease or use monoamine oxidase inhibitor drugs.